 Use the quick links below to jump to a particular section of our sights and activities coverage for Phu Quoc Island.

 Phu Quoc is home to some of Vietnam’s best beaches, and for many years it was Vietnam’s best-kept secret.
 Not any more.
-Developers have realised the island’s potential and Phu Quoc is now booming.
-The island still has a few wonderfully low-key, unspoilt spots: quiet stretches of coast accessible by dodgy dirt road, set against a backdrop of dense jungle.
-Long Beach is the main star and the ...
+Developers have realised the island’s potential and Phu Quoc is now booming – and not always in a good ...
 Read more about Beaches .

 Secluded cove, soft white sand, sparkling turquoise waters, tropical coral reef, no people – sound too good to be true?
 You actually won’t find this on Phu Quoc.
 To discover paradise, escape to the An Thoi islands, an archipelago of 15 islands and islets just off the southern coast of Phu ...
 Read more about An Thoi Islands .